DtxdF/AppJail.docs/docs/initscripts.md

 ...
 ```

-`appjail enable` is a command to enable arguments that need to be passed when the user does not provide them.
-This is necessary for commands such as `appjail startup` or `appjail restart` because these commands does not accept arguments for stages.
+`appjail-enable(1)` is a command to enable arguments that need to be passed when the user does not provide them.
+This is necessary for commands such as `appjail-startup(1)` or `appjail-restart(1)` because these commands does not accept arguments for stages.

 ```sh
 appjail enable myjail start -c 'create_msg=Hi everyone!' -s 'start_msg=Welcome.' appjail enable myjail stop -p 'stop_msg=Bye.'
 ```

-If we start or stop the jail without passing arguments, `appjail start` or `appjail stop` will use the arguments of the `appjail enable` command.
+If we start or stop the jail without passing arguments, `appjail-start(1)` or `appjail-stop(1)` will use the arguments of the `appjail-enable(1)` command.

 ```console
 # appjail start myjail